⟵ hearthere ⟶

 The catalog parameter is passed the name of the catalog, which needs to be created in the ttm__search_catalog table.

-For a simple table, do not forget to recalculate the rows so that the data in ttm_search is updated, and then check the data structure in a couple of rows.
+For a simple table, don't forget to recalculate the rows so that the data in ttm_search is updated, and then check the data structure in a couple of rows.

 base

-After this, you need to add the table to the row part in ttm__search_settings and fill in the code and buttons parameters.
+After that, you need to add the table to the row part in ttm__search_settings and fill in the code and buttons parameters.

 • code — the action code that will be executed when clicking on the search result tile.
-It is executed from the row of the table containing the search result and receives the corresponding environment data.
+It is executed from the table row containing the search result and receives the corresponding environment data.

-• buttons — extends the possible actions by adding buttons to the search result tile.
+• buttons — extends possible actions by adding buttons to the search result tile.

 To index (add to the search database) the data of the added table, click Index table.